St. William Parish (Lawncrest): The 1950s and 60s – times of change, and growth

-The postwar years of the 1950s and '60s saw many changes come to the physical plant of the Parish that reflected the housing boom of the area, the economic upswing of the times and the growing parish population.
+The 1950s and 1960s saw many changes come to the physical plant of the Parish that reflected the housing boom of the area, the economic upswing of the times and the growing parish population.
 Many of the original "Motley Buildings" were completely replaced.
 The Middle School (Junior High/Upper School) building was built and later an additional floor was added.
 When consideration was had for the completion of the Upper Church, it was found that the basement church was not structurally sufficient to support additional construction.
 In 1955, the old church was demolished to make way for the current granite and sandstone building designed by the Gleeson & Mulrooney Architectural firm.
 The first mass was said in the new church (lower) on December 25, 1956.
 This Church, now the parish's third, seated 1,000.
 All of the stained glass windows and some appointments were used from the second church.
 While structurally complete the parish was still without a "Main Church" as construction debts prohibited completion of the interior of the Upper Church (seating 1,250) until June 1963.

 In 1965 with school enrollment now at over 1500, plans were drawn up for a new school building with 12 classrooms to be built behind the Lower School on Robbins, again where Memorial Hall now stands.
 A fire in early 1966 that destroyed the Rectory shelved those plans and the building was never built.
 A temporary Rectory was established at 6145 Argyle Street.
 The current Rectory was completed in 1967.

-All substantial changes to the parish physical plant were during the 24-year reign of Father William Boyle - a quiet, deeply religious man, a strong administrator well liked and commonly known by parishioners as "The Builder."
-It was also during his administration that the parish population nearly tripled in size.
+All substantial changes to the parish physical plant were during the 24-year reign of Father William Boyle, known to parishioners as "The Builder."
+During his administration the parish population nearly tripled in size.

-The 1970s – prosperity

-The 1970s were relatively quiet construction years for the parish but that's not to say they were not busy ones.
-The most notable "beginning" during this time was the Parish Carnival, started by Fr.
-Kimble in 1974.
-As a source of funds for expansion and maintenance of the Parish facilities, the Carnival would last for well over a decade with its largest year being in 1986, when over $50,000 was netted from this week-long event.
-The Carnival had had its last hurrah when the decision was made to construct a much needed hall in 1988 which took up half the grounds used for the event.
-It was also under the leadership of Fr.
-Kimble, that the Home and School Association, the CYO, the Boy Scout Troop, and the St. William Senior Citizen's Club were all either started or reestablished in the Parish.